 Heath English Toffee Bites for decoration

 Preheat the oven to 350°F. Grease and flour two 8″ round cake pans.

-Sift in a small bowel four, baking power and baking soda.
+Sift in a small bowl flour, baking powder, and baking soda.
 Set aside.

 Beat together the butter, oil, sugar, cocoa, and vanilla extract until they form a smooth paste.
 The sugar will stay granular.